Can Your Small Business Afford the Average Cost of a Data Breach?

 Moreover, the nature of the data involved can also drive up costs.
 Confidential information, customer data, and intellectual property are often targeted in these breaches, leading to substantial financial and reputational damage.
 Additionally, businesses might face penalties for compliance failures if they’re operating within highly regulated industries, further elevating data breach costs.

-When you add up the costs of loss of business, detecting and fixing the actual breach, restoring all the data, notifying customers, AND any legal fees and fines, suddenly, $3M doesn’t sound so far-fetched.
+When you add up the costs of loss of business, detecting and fixing the actual breach, restoring all the data, notifying customers, AND any legal fees and fines, suddenly, $5M doesn’t sound so far-fetched.

 What Are Some Common Reasons for a Data Breach?

 Data breaches can occur due to a variety of reasons.
 Stolen or compromised credentials, phishing attacks, and cloud misconfigurations are among the most common attack vectors.
-Surprisingly, 88% of data breaches are caused by human error, such as accidental data loss, business email compromise, or falling for a phishing attack.
+Surprisingly, 22% of data breaches are caused by human error, such as accidental data loss, business email compromise, or falling for a phishing attack.

 What Are Other Non-Financial Costs of a Data Breach?

 Moreover, data breaches can psychologically impact employees, leading to stress, decreased morale, and potential turnover.
 They can also lead to strained business relationships if the breach impacts partners, employees, or customers.
+Fixing a breach takes time and shifts focus away from what you do best.

 What Can You Do to Prevent Paying the Cost of a Security Breach?